challakothuruganesh/Abstraction/README.md

 # Abstraction
-To demonstrate the abstract data
+To demonstrate the abstract data and interface